isabelaclass/dio-boot/README.md

-# DIO Santander Code 2024 Bootecamp
+# DIO Santander Code 2024 Bootcamp

 Repository created to save the projects developed during the bootecamp.

 ## Author